‘That the Indians were you!’

 I can also say with great certainty that what the WASP-Catholic-Christian establishment in America fears most — based on the books I’ve read, the documentaries and movies I’ve watched, and the people I’ve spoken to over the years — is the retribution it will suffer in the hands of its former slaves should these slaves or their offspring get enough power in their hands to run the show.

-One has to take this into account, if one is fighting for a juster world.
-Telling the establishment that the American dream will be wrecked by the very presence of those it has systematically excluded and exploited is a reaction both fair and expected, if not true to some extent, but it fuels suspicion and paranoia.
+One has to take this into account, if one fights for a juster world.
+Telling the establishment that the American dream will be wrecked by the very presence of those it has systematically excluded and exploited, as it were, is a reaction both fair and expected, if not true to some extent, but it fuels suspicion, paranoia, fear.
 It doesn’t make it easier for the reformists among the rulers to sway the rest of them.
 If justice — and not retribution — is what the American black seeks, then retribution should not be used to conclude one’s calls for reform.
-(Something that all minority movements should keep in mind, if they wish to make a lasting change — if they wish to avoid being crushed again — if they wish to prevail without perpetrating a holocaust of their own.)
+(Something that all minority movements might keep in mind, if they wish to make a lasting change — if they wish to avoid being crushed again — if they wish to prevail without perpetrating a holocaust of their own.)

 Plenty of food for thought in that last paragraph.

 And yes, there was a veiled threat in it.